 Treaties are also included on the Foreign and Commonwealth Office UK Treaties Online Database and this is a very good place to start your search.
 UKTO gives access to information on over 14,000 treaties to which the UK is or has been a party with links to texts of command papers published in the UK Treaty Series from 1892.
 A guide to searching the database is available below the search box.
 There are also quick links to collections of tax treaties, bilateral and multilateral treaties to browse.

-As the UK is a member of the UN, and is a signatory to the European Convention of Human Rights you may be able to get the text of treaties directly from these organisations.
+As the UK is a member of the UN and the Council of Europe you may be able to get the text of treaties directly from these organisations.
 If you are having problems finding a treaty on the Foreign and Commonwealth Office databases it is worth going to the organisation that produced the treaty.